Best Edition for your location (): The Midwest Edition (Change)

 Not that it bothers me all that much.
 In my twisted way of thinking, it takes a smooth stroke and enormous skill to consistently land shots on the green.
 It takes blind luck and a friendly bounce or two for a ball to actually find its way into the bottom of the cup.

 I’ve got a friend of whose entire golfing career spans two rounds.
-On his second time out, he aced the 14th hole at a municipal course just up the road from me.
+On his second time out, he aced the 14th hole at a municipal golf course just up the road from me.
 The shot never got more than three feet off the ground, skidded the last 50 yards, struck a sprinkler head and then nearly snapped the flagstick in two.
 I’ve played that same par 3 dozens of times, launching majestic 8-irons that have disappeared into the clouds only to reappear on the green.
 Because of my putting woes, par is my best score there.

 Because of that one shot, he honestly believes he’s the better golfer.
 Even worse, a lot of our mutual friends — all who have allegedly made hole-in-ones, too — think he’s right.